oasysgames/oasys-docs/docs/techdocs/03-Wallet/01-validator-account.md

 **Owner Account** <br>
 **Operator Account**

-The Operator account is the account that the node(geth) uses to sign the block (the account created in Step.6 will be used).
+The Operator account is the account that the node(geth) uses to sign the block (the account created in Manual setup Step.6 in Hub layer node will be used).

 There is a high risk of leakage because the operator account private key must be placed on the node disk.